Areas of employment

 NB: Figures are taken from seek.com.au and are in Australian dollars.

-Minimum wage rates apply to those occupations that fall under awards.
-Casual employees receive extra pay to make up for the fact that they do not receive benefits like annual leave or notice of termination.
+Minimum wage rates apply to those occupations that fall under the award level.
+Casual employees often receive extra pay to make up for the fact that they do not receive benefits such as annual leave or notice of termination.